amprod2000/GitHub-Cert-Learning/readme.md

 | `gh repo create github-examples --public` | Create a repo |
 | `gh issue create --title "Issue title" --body "Issue body"` | Create an issue |
 | `gh pr review --comment -b "Interesting"` | Reviewing a PR |

+### GitHub Desktop
+GitHub Desktop is an application to interact with GitHub repos without the browser or via code.
+Git & GitHub operations can be performed via the GUI for an easy-to-use experiance.

+GitHub Desktop supports
+* macOS
+* Windows
+* Linux

+### GitHub Accounts
+* Personal
+* Organizational
+* Enterprise

+#### Personal
+Individul accounts with a username and profile, they can own resources like repositories and projects, and actions taken are attributed to the personal account.
+They can be either GitHub Free or GitHub Pro

+#### Organization
+Shared accounts where people collaborate on projects, They can also own resources like repositories but are managed throught individual personal accounts.
+Organizations offer different roles with verying levels of access and come with security features.

+#### Enterprise

 ### Core Commands
 | Commands | Description |